 Have we created, and ARE we creating, social networks that provide reciprocity and trustworthiness for every individual, based on their personhood?
 And if we are not, could we ask ourselves why not?
-What if each individual was to live with idea that providing social capital for others would help us increase our own social capital?
-This is the essence of shalom: we only have shalom when we provide it for others and when we all have shalom.
+What if each individual was to live with idea that providing social capital for others would help them increase their own social capital?
+This is the essence of the Jewish word shalom: they only have shalom when they provide it for others and when they all have shalom.

 The definition of shalom is not “no war,” but the provision of social capital for everyone.
 What if we each did something today, however small, to provide social capital for someone who has less that we have?
 Let’s create a world of peace today.

 Multicultural Competency and Strength-Based Narratives